-How Will Trump's Proposed Tax Changes Affect Single Parents?
+How Will the Tax Cuts and Jobs Act Affect Single Parents?

-2016 was a political hotbed of a year that still has a lot of Americans wondering about the country’s path going forward.
-President Trump said a lot during his campaign about what he’d like to do for America, and some of his proposed plans concern taxation.
-Some of the changes he’d like to make are substantial.
+2016 was a political hotbed of a year that still has many Americans wondering about the country’s path going forward.
+President Trump has said a lot about what he plans to do for America, and some of those plans have concerned taxation.

-There are seven federal tax brackets as we begin 2017, ranging from 10 percent for those earning less than $9,325 up to 39.6 percent for those with incomes in excess of $418,400.
+There were seven federal tax brackets in 2017, ranging from 10 percent for head of household filers earning less than $13,350 up to 39.6 percent for those with incomes in excess of $44,550.
 Loosely defined, your tax bracket is the percentage of your income that you must give to Uncle Sam at tax time.

 No More Personal Exemptions

 Tax brackets don’t exist in a vacuum.
 Your deductions and exemptions help to determine your taxable income.
-They subtract from your overall earnings and your tax bracket is then based on the remaining balance.
+They subtract from your overall earnings and your tax bracket is then applied to the remaining balance.